 Includes a detailed overview of the QHEI, and an overview of the Ohio Water Quality Standards (WQS) and Biocriteria and their relationship to the QHEI.
 An overview of the Ohio Credible Data Program and an explanation of how to pursue Qualified Data Collector (QDC) status is also included.

 Consists of completing QHEIs at 3-4 stream sites.
-Level 2 testing is completed at the last site visited.
+Level 2 testing is completed at the last site visited and the results are graded by MBI.

 Trainees should be generally familiar with the biological, chemical, and physical characteristics of streams and rivers and have prior field experience.

-This course will provide trainees with the knowledge needed to complete the in-class testing to obtain Level 2 QDC status.
-Trainees who wish to pursue Level 3 QDC status will need to complete post-training testing at 3 additional sites provided by Ohio EPA.
-MBI will grade the submission of each trainee per Ohio EPA specifications and provide the results to Ohio EPA.
-Trainees will be informed about their test results and with a passing grade they can then apply to Ohio EPA for the appropriate QDC status.
+This course will provide trainees with the knowledge needed to complete the in-class testing by MBI to obtain Level 2 QDC status.
+Trainees will be informed about their test results and upon receiving a passing grade can then apply to Ohio EPA for their Level 2 QDC certification.
+Trainees who wish to pursue Level 3 QDC status will need to complete post-training testing at additional sites and submit the results directly to Ohio EPA for grading.
+The Level 3 testing and QDC correspondence is handled by Ohio EPA.